Ewan-D/todo-list-js/README.md

 # make a todo list!

-incomplete project... javascript for fireworks needs updating to work in html5
+_work in progress_
 This is a very light weight client side app for making todo lists with a checkbox system.
-Hack it into whatever you want :)
+Hack it into whatever you want :) currently the two .js files are dependent on each other to work fully... fireworks on the completion of the list.

+I am reminded of theme park on the old sega megadrive for some reason.